PLEASE NOTE: Information is always changing; Beverly Hospital will update as soon as the information is available. UPDATED: 3/25/2022, 10:30am

 - If you have reason to believe that you may have the Coronavirus, please call the Emergency Room before coming to the ER.

-- Beverly Hospital has suspended all community outreach and education events until further notice.
+- Beverly Hospital has suspended all in-person community outreach and education events until further notice.

 In response to the new guidelines from LA County Department of Public Health, those entering Beverly Hospital will be subjected to temperature and symptom screening.
 Under the guideline, all healthcare personnel and visitors are subject to temperature check prior to starting work or entering the facility.
 Subjected to screening include: